just-buildsystem/justbuild/INSTALL.md

 is forwarded to the build configuration as well.
 If, on the other hand, `CC` or `CXX` are set in the build configuration, those are also used for the initial steps of the bootstrap procedure.
-Remember that setting one of those variables also requires to the the `COMPILER_FAMILY` to ensure the proper flags are used (if in doubt, set to `"unknown"`).
+Remember that setting one of those variables also requires the `COMPILER_FAMILY` to ensure the proper flags are used (if in doubt, set to `"unknown"`).

-In any case, the resulting binary is self-contained and can be moved to an appropriate location in `PATH`.
+In any case, the resulting binary is self contained and can be moved to an appropriate location in `PATH`.

 ### Bootstrapping against preinstalled dependencies (package building)